PelionIoT/client-e2e-python-test-library/README.md

 ### Results output

 Use the startup arguments to adjust the generated output:
+- `-log-cli=true` enables the output logging directly into the console
 - `--log-cli-level= DEBUG` adds more details
 - `--html=results.html` generates an HTML report
 - `--junitxml=junit.xml` provides output for CI systems, for example Jenkins